notpresident35/awesome-learn-gamedev/README.md

 [Resources for Commission Artists](https://www.nadiaxel.com/post/free-ressources-for-commission-artists) - If you want to open yourself up for commission work, this is a godsend.

+[SageThumbs](https://www.cherubicsoft.com/en/projects/sagethumbs/) - An extension that adds advanced file previews and conversion tools to Windows Explorer (including, notably, .psd).
+For artists who frequently use many Adobe programs or file formats, RAW files, and PDFs, this will save you time.

 [A whole lot of time-saving tools](https://mobile.twitter.com/Marcel_Hampel/status/1559178642856484865) - I personally recommend Pureref.
 [Archived PDF](archives/twitter/MarcelHampelThread.pdf).